Emily's Foundation, Week Three: Dramatic Tension In Mystery Fiction

 Understanding the difference between inner dramatic tension, which is character-driven, and outer dramatic tension, which is plot-driven, helps demystify the process of fiction writing.
 In writing your scene, create an interplay of both.

-This mysterious picture immediately sets up visceral tension.
-Which character has the point of view?
-The killer?
-The detective?
+Either way, this mysterious picture immediately sets up visceral tension that you can now use as a jumping-off point to propel your scene forward.
+Which of your characters has this point of view?
+A killer?
+A detective?
 The unknown person behind the window?

 What if the detective doesn't know if the person behind the window is the killer or the victim?